-The most authoritative estimates place more than 80 prime-time network programs in distribution in 1965 to approximately 80 countries.
+The most authoritative estimates place more than 80 prime-time network programs in distribution in 1965 to apa Special Report proximately 80 countries.
 Though concurrent programing lures the most dollars because it is particularly attractive to the best-paying markets, there is still opportunity for sales for feature films, syndicated series and programs released subequent to their network runs (though the latter is a "dying" commodity).

-Country and western music: a Special Report
+Country and western music: